 Compulsions are repetitive behaviors that a person with OCD feels the urge to complete in response to an obsessive thought.
 Compulsions may include:

 - Compulsive counting

 To be clear, not all habits are compulsions or obsessions.
 However, people with OCD spend at least one hour a day focusing on these thoughts or behaviors.
 Even if they recognize that their thoughts or behaviors are excessive, they cannot control them, and do not get any pleasure from performing them.

 Some individuals with OCD may have a tic disorder.
 Motor tics are sudden, repetitive movements.
-For example, eye blinking, shoulder shrugging or head jerking are all motor tics.
-OCD vocal tics may include repetitive sniffing or throat-clearing.
+For example, eye blinking, shoulder shrugging, and head jerking are all motor tics.
+OCD vocal tics may include repetitive sniffing or throat clearing.